CURRICULUM VITAE

 _______.
 "A Current Overview: Journalism History in the Larger World of Online

 Scholarship."
-Presented at American Journalism Historians Association Annual
+Presented at the American Journalism Historians Association Annual

 Conference, University of Tulsa, Tulsa, OK, 30 September 1995.